How to Start a Publishing Business in Indonesia: A 2025 Guide

-Although there is an amassing amount of platforms that allows writers to publish their works independently nowadays, this should not deter you from setting up your own company.
+Although there is an amassing amount of platforms that allow writers to publish their works independently nowadays, this should not deter you from setting up your own company.
 Having an established company will enable you to offer assurance to the writers who subscribed to your service that couldn’t be obtained through the method of self-publishing.
 Some of the advantages are:

 - Conveys professionalism and expertise